 Alternative ways to see the fireworks

-Another option is going on the roofs (also popular excursion), we saw such tours being offered for 5000 rubles (80$).
+Another option is going on the roofs (here are some areas we serve), we saw such tours being offered for 5000 rubles (80$).
 For even higher price you can see the fireworks from water, by taking a cruise on a small boat.
 Renting an apartment overlooking the Neva river is also a popular choice.
 Last but not least, you can try to book a table in a cafe or restaurant overlooking the Neva (at least 6 months in advance).
 The possible options are: